XGRIDS Pro Guide™ / Module 3: Field Technique

 Mechanical equipment, HVAC units, tanks, columns, and any object with surfaces facing multiple directions requires deliberate multi-angle coverage.
 A single pass captures the surfaces facing your direction of travel.
 Surfaces parallel to your path and surfaces facing away from you are missed entirely.

-• Do not attempt to capture a surface by tilting the device to an extreme angle, reposition your body to face the surface instead
+• Do not attempt to capture a surface by tilting the device to an extreme angle.
+Reposition your body to face the surface instead.

 Height Variation

-Varying the height at which you hold the scanner during a pass adds geometry from angles that a single-height route cannot capture, tops of low partitions, undersides of mezzanines, equipment at floor level.
+Varying the height at which you hold the scanner during a pass adds geometry from angles that a single-height route cannot capture: tops of low partitions, undersides of mezzanines, equipment at floor level.
 This is particularly useful in complex industrial environments.

 Site Reconnaissance Before Scanning

 Walk the site without the scanner before beginning.
-Five minutes of reconnaissance prevents route planning decisions made under pressure once the scan is running and the clock is ticking.
+5 minutes of reconnaissance prevents route planning decisions made under pressure once the scan is running and the clock is ticking.
 On a reconnaissance walk, identify the following.

-• Lighting conditions, very dark areas that need supplemental lighting, and bright transitional zones (indoor-outdoor thresholds) that require reduced speed
+• Lighting conditions: very dark areas that need supplemental lighting, and bright transitional zones (indoor-outdoor thresholds) that require reduced speed.

-• Loop closure opportunities, identify where your route can naturally cross itself to create corrections
+• Loop closure opportunities: identify where your route can naturally cross itself to create corrections.

 Route planned.
 Next: the specific techniques for transitioning through doors, stairwells, and between floors without losing SLAM tracking.